-We've used a simple three-tone, or three color exterior paint scheme in the following pages to demonstrate some of the differences that occur depending on how you lay out your exterior color scheme.
-A pdf version is included of an outline drawing of a shop front you can print off to experiment with color schemes for your own projects.
+We've used a simple three-tone or three-color exterior paint scheme in the following steps to demonstrate some of the differences that occur depending on how you layout your exterior color scheme.

 Before you begin designing painting schemes, it also helps to have a basic understanding of how we perceive colors.
 First, you need to understand how tones or values of color look different depending on the tone of the color they are shown against.
 The painting guide has a great illustration of how tones relate to other tones.
 The same color will appear much darker or brighter, depending on what it is viewed against.
 The color wheel is another important aspect of understanding how to design paint schemes.
 Complimentary colors make each other seem brighter, and incorporating them into your color schemes can give your exterior some dramatic effects.

 Try using an easy Hue Test, where you arrange colors like a rainbow, to see if you can distinguish and arrange similar colors.Continue to 2 of 5 below.

 02 of 05